Ailek/Basic-Portfolio/README.md

 # Basic-Portfolio
 BioPage
-This is week 1 project
+This is week 1 project, a simple bio page in html.